HackberryPie/Listing-Details-Sidebar/README.md

 ## Load-Balancing

+[**Nginx**](https://www.nginx.com/) is a web server that can be used as many different tools.
+The webside touts many different benefits but in this case it will be used as a reverse proxy.

 **Load Balancing** is the managment of requests across multiple instances of the same service.
 The idea behind load balancing is to horizontally optimize the total load the service can handle.
 If a single service can only handle 1000 requests per second then it stands to reason 3 instances can handle 3 times as many.
 This was implemented to "open up" the bottleneck that was the single service.

-[**Nginx**](https://www.nginx.com/) is a web server that can be used as many different tools.
-The webside touts many different benefits but I will use it as a reverse proxy.
-The main consideration for load balancing is how we determine which instance we choose to route the request to know as _scheduling_.

-### Scheduling
+**Scheduling** refers to the decision making the load balancer implements to choose where the most recent request is going to be directed to.
+There are a few options which consist of:

 **Round Robin** is when the load balancer makes a list of available services.
 When it recieves a request it sends it to the first in the list.
 For all subsequent requests, it moves to the next service on the list.
 When it reaches the end of the list it resets to the beginning.